 - Autoclaves and sterilisation equipment

-- Computers, practice management software, servers
+- Computers, practice management software and servers

-- Furniture, fixtures, and fittings (reception desks, cabinetry)
+- Furniture, fixtures and fittings (reception desks, cabinetry)

 Common Pitfalls in Price Allocation